toppa/SimpleTest-for-WordPress/readme.txt

 == Installation ==

-1. Install [Toppa Libraries for WordPress plugins](http://wordpress.org/extend/plugins/toppa-plugin-libraries-for-wordpress/) in your plugin folder
+1. Install [Toppa Plugin Libraries for WordPress](http://wordpress.org/extend/plugins/toppa-plugin-libraries-for-wordpress/) in your plugin folder
 1. Install SimpleTestForWordPress in your plugin folder and activate.
 There is no settings menu.

+== Frequently Asked Questions ==

+* Requires PHP 5.1.2 or higher.
+* See the [SimpleTest for WordPress page on my website](http://www.toppa.com/simpletest-for-wordpress/) for more details and usage examples.
+* For troubleshooting help, please [post a comment in my latest post on WordPress plugins](http://www.toppa.com/category/technical/wordpress-plugins/).

+== Screenshots ==

 == Changelog ==